ushahidi/tenfour/README.md

 As such the process for contributing is a work in progress and will be updated here.

+### Labels and how to use them to find development/technical issues

+**back-end issues** - Issues to do with TenFour's Back-end 'API' or 'Client'.

+**bug** - An issue that is not functioning as expected or not in the 'ideal' way for a large part of the TenFour users.

+**devops** - An issue that looks at the development operation of the feature/product as a whole.
+Could be server, connection, reliability based.

+**documentation** - An issue that needs supporting documentation created and logged for the feature/issue.

+**duplicate** - A label to flag that there is a duplicate or very similar issue to the one with this label and the two issues could potentiall be condensed into one.

+**enhancement** - A label to show that the issue is an improvement on an existing feature.

+**epic** - A label to indicate a collection of issues under one theme or type.
+This is called an 'epic'.

+**Feature: Check-In** - An issue that looks at the TenFour check-ins screens/process.

+**Feature: Groups** - An issue that looks at the TenFour groups screens/process.

+**Feature: Notifications** - An issue that looks at the TenFour notifications screens/process.

+**Feature: Onboarding** - An issue that looks at the TenFour onboarding screens/process.

+**Feature: People** - An issue that looks at the TenFour people screens/process.

+**Feature: Profile** - An issue that looks at the TenFour profile screens/process.

+**Feature: Settings** - An issue that looks at the TenFour settings screens/process.

+**feature request** - A request specifically come from a user of TenFour that does not alreayd exist in the product.

+**front-end** - An issue which needs front-end development coding.

+**good first issue** - An issue that is suspected to be a good first issue for a new contributor to TenFour.

+**grant requirement** - An issue that is connected to a requirement detailed in a grant/funding proposal.

+**low priority** - An issue that is not at all critical to the functioning/improvement of the product.

+**medium priority** - An issue that is somewhat critical to the functioning/improvement of the product.

+**high priority** - An issue that is very critical to the functioning/improvement of the product.

+**marketing** - An issue for marketing materials and/or promotional materials for TenFour.
+Can include presentation templates, merchandise etc.

+**mobile** - This is an issue which affects and/or is most important on mobile.

+**P0 - Unbreak now!** - This is a critical issue for developer/s to fix as it stops TenFour from functioning as intended.

+**P1 - Immediate** - This is an important but not critical issue for developer to fix.
+It make reduce TenFour from functioning as intended

+**P2 - Normal** - An issue which will be useful but not critical to have in the product.

+**P1 - Low** - An issue that is somewhat useful but not critical to have in the product.

+**P4 - Wishlist** - An issue which is a very nice to have in the product.

+**PWA** - An issue that is specific to the PWA or [Progressive Web App](https://ionicframework.com/docs/v3/developer-resources/progressive-web-apps/).

+**QA by dev** - An issue that needs quality assurance testing by someone with development/coding experience.

+**question** - An issue which raises a question from the community.

+**Support** - An issue that needs work from a support function like tutorials, guides, documentation or customer/user support.

+**Tech debt** - An issue which is as a result of [technical debt](https://en.wikipedia.org/wiki/Technical_debt)

+**TenFour.org** - An issue that affects [Tenfour.org website](https://tenfour.org/)

+**wontfix** - An issue that won't be looked at until further notice.

 ## Contributing Design

 The process to contribute design to TenFour is captured by [Open Design](https://opendesign.ushahidi.com/), a project between [Ushahidi](ushahidi.com), [Adobe](https://www.adobe.com/) & [Designit](https://www.designit.com/).